imi-bigpicture/bigpicture-metaflex/README.md

 The Study, Policy, DAC, and sumbission types are used as in EGA.

 ## License
 Since the SRA/EGA/ENA metadata schemas are distributed under the Apache 2.0 license that's what we start with.

+## Acknowledgement
+This project is part of a project that has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 945358.
+This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA.
+IMI website: www.imi.europa.eu